-The respondents were optimistic that business opportunities will arise during the specific project construction envisioned by the proposed Master Plan.
-Small scale businesspeople such as food vendors and kiosk owners will benefit greatly during construction of the specific projects proposed in the Master Plan.
-The locals noted that construction and operation stages due to the expected population increase.
+The respondents were optimistic that business opportunities will arise during construction of Tatu City Extension (Mchana Estate) Master Plan in Kiambu County.
+Small scale business people such as food vendors and kiosk owners will benefit greatly during construction and operation stages due to the expected population increase.